EgeEken/AI-Chatbot/README.md

 I generated a dataset of questions and answers using locally run Llama 3-8B, prompting it to generate 5 q/a exchanges relating to a given word, i ran this over every word in the "common english words" list i found online from Paris Diderot University, [link](https://python.sdv.univ-paris-diderot.fr/data-files/english-common-words.txt).

+The dataset is in the file `data.txt`.

-If you want to generate your own dataset using the same method, use the file "Data_generator.py", you can set the model path if you have another model installed that you would like to use instead of Llama, and the words file if you want it to generate exchanges based on different words.
+If you want to generate your own dataset using the same method, use the file `Data_generator.py`, you can set the model path if you have another model installed that you would like to use instead of Llama, and the words file if you want it to generate exchanges based on different words.